 - 1 1/2 cups bread flour

-- Make the poolish by adding the sourdough starter, water, bread flour and sugar.
+- Make the poolish the night before by adding the sourdough starter, water, bread flour and sugar.
 Let sit out overnight for 8-12 hours.

 - The next morning add the poolish to a stand mixer.